Dashtid/medtech-ai-security/README.md

 This platform addresses these challenges with production-ready tools for threat intelligence, anomaly detection, adversarial ML testing, and supply chain analysis - all designed with FDA 510(k) and EU MDR compliance in mind.

-## Project Status: All 5 Phases Complete
+## Project Status: All 5 Phases Complete + Enterprise Features

-November 2025 - Feature Complete
+December 2025 - Feature Complete

-This repository implements a comprehensive AI-powered medical device cybersecurity platform with 5 integrated modules:
+This repository implements a comprehensive AI-powered medical device cybersecurity platform with 5 core modules plus enterprise-grade security and monitoring:

 | Phase | Module | Status | Description |
 |-------|--------|--------|-------------|